DavidVujic/python-polylith-docs/docs/configuration.md

 ### Custom command output path
 The `poly info`, `poly deps` and `poly libs` have support for a `--save` option.
-By default, the command output will be saved to `development/poly/<the command>.txt` but you can configure it.
+By default, the command output will be saved to `development/poly/<the command>.txt`.
+But you can also configure it, if you want to store the output in a different location.

 Example configuration: